 A groin strain is an injury that happens when your child tears or overstretches (pulls) a groin muscle.
 The groin muscles are in the area on either side of the body in the folds where the belly joins the legs.
-A groin strain can happen when Your child exercises or lifts something or when he or she falls.
+A groin strain can happen when your child exercises or lifts something or when your child falls.
 The injury can range from a minor pull to a more serious tear of the muscle.

 Your child may feel pain and tenderness that gets worse when the legs are squeezed together.
 Your child may also have pain when raising the knee of the injured side.
 There may be swelling or bruising in the groin area or inner thigh.
-If your child has a bad strain, he or she may walk with a limp while it heals.
+If your child has a bad strain, your child may walk with a limp while it heals.

 Rest and other home care can help the muscle heal.
 Healing can take up to 3 weeks or more.
 Your doctor may want to see your child again in 2 to 3 weeks.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 How can you care for your child at home?